KingDavidW/DarkMessiah-RTX-Mod-Files/README.md

 Stickyfingaz for creating an algorithm for pulling color information from the original textures

-Capybara for creating a bunch of models and the remaining environment textures
+Kapibaros for creating a bunch of models and the remaining environment textures

 The ChaiNNer and RTX Discord for helping get the whole thing put together!